101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 Any release implies a new software version, and it **must** utilize semantic versioning (SemVer), which has the format `MAJOR.MINOR.PATCH`.
-And the new version of any release is determined by the highest order of change introduced .
-So a release that introduces `MINOR` and `PATCH` changes, should be considered a new `MINOR` version.
+And the new version of any release is determined by the highest order of change introduced.

+So a release that introduces `MINOR` and `PATCH` changes should be considered a new `MINOR` version.
 And the `MAJOR`, `MINOR` and `PATCH` are determined by the types of commits the release introduces.

 - `MAJOR` to any commit type with `!` and `BREAKING CHANGES` footer.
 - `MINOR` to any `feat` commit type.